 Cech himself admitted that he does not remember anything from the incident.

 In an interview for SkySports, the goalkeeper said: “Things could have been different.”

 “The doctors tried not to scare me too much and I never asked too much.”

 "But if you ask my wife, even now, she does not look too well.
 For her, the experience was a thousand times worse than it was for me.”

 "It was a very close call."

+It was remarkable how quick Cech managed to return from such an injury.
 After he came back, he went on to win four FA Cups, 2 Premier League titles and once the Champions League and the Europa League.